The AIDA-TNG project. Abundance, radial distribution, and clustering properties of halos in alternative dark matter models: The halo occupation distribution model

 \subsection{Number counts}

-According to the HOD model, the average number of halos is given by:
+According to the HOD model, the average number of halos is given by

 where $\langle N_c \rangle$ is the average number of central halos, while $\langle N_s \rangle$ represents the average number of satellites.
-Unlike galaxy clustering, where $\langle N_c \rangle$ is parameterized according to the details of the galaxy formation process and of the uncertainties in the luminosity-mass relation, for dark matter halos it is simply given by a Heaviside step function \citep{Zehavi05}:
+Unlike galaxy clustering, where $\langle N_c \rangle$ is parameterized according to the details of the galaxy formation process and of the uncertainties in the luminosity-mass relation, for dark matter halos it is simply given by a Heaviside step function \citep{Zehavi05},

-where $M_\mathrm{min}$ is the mass cut of the sample, below which both the number of central and satellite halos is equal to zero.
-Indeed, there must be one central halo in order to have satellite halos, thus for masses larger than $M_\mathrm{min}$, where $\langle N_c \rangle=1$, we can write the number of subhalos as follows:
+where $M_\mathrm{min}$ is the mass cut of the sample, below which the number of central and satellite halos is equal to zero.
+There must be one central halo in order to have satellite halos, and thus, for masses higher than $M_\mathrm{min}$, where $\langle N_c \rangle=1$, we can write the number of subhalos as follows:

 where $M_1$ and $\alpha$ are the normalization and slope of the power law, respectively, while the parameter $M_0$ is included in more general HOD models, as a satellite truncation mass, which is different from $M_\mathrm{min}$.
-However, as we also find in our analysis, it is generally poorly constrained (\citealp{Watson10}, \citeyear{Watson12}; \citealp{Piscionere15}; \citealp{Skibba15}). \\ In this sense, the halo occupation number, $\langle N_h \rangle$, gives us a first indication on the HOD parameters.
+As we also find in our analysis, however, it is generally poorly constrained (\citealp{Watson10}, \citeyear{Watson12}; \citealp{Piscionere15}; \citealp{Skibba15}). \\ In this sense, the halo occupation number, $\langle N_h \rangle$, gives us a first indication of the HOD parameters.
 Moreover, it allows us to test whether the distribution of satellites within halos of a given mass follows Poissonian statistics.
-In particular, we can investigate the average number of pairs associated with the same halo, which brings clustering information, being the base for the one-halo term of the two-point correlation function \citep{Zheng05}:
+In particular, we can investigate the average number of pairs associated with the same halo, which brings clustering information and is the base for the one-halo term of the two-point correlation function \citep{Zheng05},